 There may be instances where removal of larval development sites is not enough to control stable fly numbers below the threshold (ten flies per animal).
-In these situations, an integrated pest management approach should be adopted by selecting suitable tools from the biological, mechanical and chemical control options available.
-Biological control, in the form of commercially available parasitoid wasps can be used to target stable fly pupae and thus increase natural parasitism levels (Figure 8).
-Entomopathogenic fungi and nematodes also have been demonstrated to have the potential for use in this system.
+In these situations, an integrated pest management approach should be adopted by selecting suitable tools from the biological, mechanical, and chemical control options available.
+Biological control, in the form of commercially available parasitoid wasps, can be used to target stable fly pupae and thus increase parasitism levels by supporting naturally present parasitoids (Figure 8).
+Entomopathogenic fungi and nematodes also have been demonstrated to have the potential for use against stable flies.
 Flies treated with fungi die in 5-7 days and the fungus has sub-lethal effects that limit the fly's fitness.
 Alternative control measures include the use of traps (e.g., Alsynite traps; Figure 9, or Knight stick traps), insecticide treated targets, and insecticide treatment of stable fly resting sites or cattle.
 Insect repellents may also be used to provide some relief to humans and other animals.
 For example, natural repellents containing citronella are often used on horses.
 Judicious use of insecticides is warranted as resistance has been documented in Florida populations of stable flies (Pitzer et al. 2010).

 Broce AB.
 1988.
 An improved Alsynite trap for stable flies Stomoxys calcitrans (Diptera: Muscidae).
 Journal of Medical Entomology 25: 406-409.